-The Apple Watch Series 3 delivers solid improvements over its predecessor, including LTE compatibility and a faster processor/wireless chip.
-In terms of fitness, there is a new barometric altimeter sensor.
-This means the watch is finally able to count floors climbed and estimate your altitude.
+The Apple Watch Series 4 delivers solid improvements over its predecessor, including a bigger display, ECG sensor, fall detection, performance upgrades and more.
+In terms of fitness, the device features a next generation accelerometer and gyroscope which can sample motion data 8 times faster.
 You, of course, get all the great features of the predecessor versions including GPS, all day heart rate and more.

 Apple’s optical heart rate sensor is one of the best ones on the market.
 You can even tap into third-party apps for heart rate zone training such as Runkeeper, Strava and Runtastic.
 They also come with fully featured smartphone apps for more detailed information.

 Vivosport is an ultra-slim fitness band.
-It is slightly more expensive than Charge 2 but in addition to everything Fitbit provides, the tracker is waterproof, it comes with built-in GPS, all day stress tracking and counts reps and sets in the gym.
+It is slightly more expensive than Charge 3 but in addition to everything Fitbit provides the tracker comes with built-in GPS, all day stress tracking and counts reps and sets in the gym.

 Along with your heart-rate zones when running, you’ll get everything you could possibly hope for 24/7 activity tracking.
 Garmin’s Elevate heart rate technology provides some of the best readings for a wrist-based monitor.